 - If the user has not activated their account via email, you will not be able to @mention them in a board.

 - If you are a Reviewer, you will only be able to @mention users that the board has already been shared with.

 - Guests can not @mention users.

 @Mentioning a New Board Participant

-Editors may share the board with a new board participants by @mentioning them directly on the board.
-The first time you @mention a user, a popup will alert you that you are sharing the board, and allows you to pick the type of board access role the user should have.
+Editors may share the board with new board participants by @mentioning them directly on the board.
+The first time you @mention a new participant, a "Invite user" link will appear below so you can click and share the board via the share dialog with any user.
+It also allows you to pick the type of board access role the user should have.

 Remove an @Mention